What are CBD Concentrates?

 3. Use the cheesecloth to filter the solution.

 4. Put the liquid in a temperature resistant glass container then put in water in the double boiler.
-Heat the water until bubbles break continually on the surface of the alcohol mixture.
-When it bubbles, slightly raise the temperature if you haven’t decarbed the weed.
+Heat the water until bubbles break continuously on the surface of the alcohol mixture.

 5. Continue the process until the alcohol evaporates completely.